ToomasMolder/isikukood/README.md

 Stuff around Estonian ID (Eesti isikukood), scripts in Python

-Find, how many similarities in ID (isikukood) is available when using check digit calculation algorithm according to Estionian ID https://et.wikipedia.org/wiki/Isikukood
+Find, how many similarities in ID (isikukood) is available when using check digit calculation algorithm according to Estonian ID https://et.wikipedia.org/wiki/Isikukood

 Author: Toomas Mölder <toomas.molder@gmail.com>, +372 5522000
-Last modified: 2017-05-23

 NB!
 Might be buggy and crappy, written for own purposes
 NB!
 Global configuration signature is not checked.
 Use this program at your own risk.